karlbenedict/OILS515/goalsAndObjectives/goalsAndObjectives.md

 ### Expected Outcomes and Key Concepts ###

-Following this week's work should understand the following:
+Following this week's work students should understand the following:

 * The basic structural and content model for FGDC metadata